jeromeetienne/notes.jetienne.com/_posts/2011-04-13-pacmaze-v1-release.md

 process.
 Well... you known pacman.
 You can find it as [standalone webapp](http://pacmaze.com) or in [chrome web store](https://chrome.google.com/webstore/detail/ggeliggglgbhachnoljoieibaneidchi).
 Pacmaze v1 is the first game of *the pacmaze experiment*.
+Show, dont tell, here is a screencast

+<iframe title="YouTube video player" width="480" height="390" src="http://www.youtube.com/embed/9_ZtsK4rU4g" frameborder="0" allowfullscreen></iframe>

 ## Pacmaze Experiment